dmerejkowsky/blog/content/post/0088-ruplacer.md

 And that's pretty much it :)

 # Why I'm sharing this

 The idea of ruplacer started almost a decade ago when a colleague of mine showed me a shell function called `replacer` (thanks, Cédric!)
 It was basically a mixture of calls to `find`, `sed` and `diff`.
+You can still [find it online](https://github.com/cgestes/ctafconf/blob/78b92a60bc185b73f95418e3e913e33aae8799f6/bin/replacer#L75).

 Because I wanted better cross-platform support, a dry-run mode and a colorful output, I rewrote it in Python a few years ago.
 Along the way, the features, command line syntax and the style of the output changed quite a lot, but I've been using it regularly for all this time.

-ruplacer is the third incarnation of this tool, which makes me confident it's good enough for *you* to try.
+Finally, after hearing about ripgrep and [fd-find](https://github.com/BurntSushi/ripgrep), I decided to give Rust a go, and that's how ruplacer, the third incarnation of this tool, was born.
+This makes me confident it's good enough for *you* to try.

 If you have `cargo` installed, you can get ruplacer by running `cargo install ruplacer`.
 Otherwise, you will find the [source code](https://github.com/SuperTanker/ruplacer/tree/master/src) and [pre-compiled binaries](https://github.com/SuperTanker/ruplacer/releases) on GitHub.

 Cheers!